Dubai Desert Tour

 Entertainment and dinner happen simultaneously – you're not just watching shows, you're eating a full buffet dinner while they perform.
 The typical spread includes:

-• Grilled meats: Lamb kebabs, chicken tikka, beef kofta
+• Grilled meats: Lamb kebabs, chicken tikka, beef kofta – cooked on open grills right at the camp

 • Salads: Hummus, tabbouleh, fattoush, Arabic salads

-• Sides: Arabic bread, rice, grilled vegetables
+• Sides: Arabic bread, biryani rice, grilled vegetables

 • Desserts: Fresh fruit, Arabic sweets, baklava